Heran-Am/Hotel-Management-/README.md

 Modularity: The code is structured into smaller components for improved.
 Indentation, spacing, and line breaks are used effectively to enhance code quality.

 DRY (Don't Repeat Yourself): Reusable functions, modules, or libraries can help prevent code [duplication](https://sonarcloud.io/component_measures?id=Heran-Am_Hotel-Management-&metric=duplicated_lines_density&view=list).
-In sonarcloud metrics, we can see no duplication Duplicated Lines
+In sonarcloud metrics, we can see no duplication Duplicated Lines.

+Unittest: There is a also comprehensive unit test [Unittest]()